Grad Visa Hotspots: Austin Texas USA

 There’s the Capital Metro system which operates all around the city and the MetroBus.
 You can get a single MetroBus ticket for $1.25 or a day pass for $2.50.
 Or if you would rather hop on a bike, check out Austin B-Cycle to pick up and drop off bikes all around the city.

-We know by now that Austin is one of the best places to live in the U.S. which means that there are plenty of events to go to through the year you stay there.
+We know by now that Austin is one of the best places to live in the U.S. which means that there are plenty of events to go to throughout the year of your stay there.

 If you ever fancied going to a rodeo you can do so now that you’re in Austin.
 Or if your more of a football fan, don’t forget you are in the lone star state which is the heart of American football and there will always be a game to go to.